aionescu/oplang/README.md

 ```

 The above program defines a custom operator `a` that pops a value from the stack, adds 3 to it, then pushes it back onto the stack.
-The program's toplevel (i.e. `main()` function) initializes the first cell to 0, pushes it to the stack, then calls `a` 3 times, then pops the value from the stack and prints it.
+The program's top level (i.e. `main()` function) initializes the first cell to 4, pushes it to the stack, then calls `a` 3 times, then pops the value from the stack and prints it.

 For more sample programs, see the [Samples](Samples/) folder.